pleasefindmethis.com

 Short answer

-Where can I buy this exact item?: Where can I buy this is a buying-intent question, but helpers still need constraints before a source is useful.
-A useful request names the exact match, the wrong matches already found, the buying constraints, and the proof a finder must provide before the source is accepted.
+Where can I buy this exact item?: Where can I buy this is a buying-intent question, but people still need constraints before a source clue is useful.
+A useful request names the exact match, the wrong matches already found, the buying constraints, and the evidence a public clue should include before the source is trusted.

 • First checklist item: Photo, screenshot, video frame, or reference link.